itslab-kyushu/youtube-comment-scraper/README.md

 - Args:
   - url: URL of the target page or video ID.
 - Returns:
  Promise object.
-Use "then" to recieve results.
+Use "then" to receive results.

 ### `scraper.channel(url)`
+Scraping a Youtube channel page and return a description of the channel.

+- Args:
+  - id: channel ID.
+- Returns:
+  Promise object.
+Use "then" method to receive results.

 ### `scraper.close()`
 Cleanup this module.
 After all scrapings have done, this method should be called.